How to Choose the Right Business Chart - A 3-step Tutorial

 What type of data am I trying to visualize?

 So, without further ado, let us start with rule no. 1.

 #1 Display time horizontally, category items vertically

-Let us focus on most frequent business charts, such as column and bar charts, line and area charts, dot plots or pin charts, plus-minus (variance) charts, etc. Your first decision should always be whether to turn them horizontally or vertically.
+Let us focus on the most frequent business charts, such as column and bar charts, line and area charts, dot plots or pin charts, plus-minus (variance) charts, etc. Your first decision should always be whether to turn them horizontally or vertically.

 Here's how you should make your decision:

-Of course you can visualize other types of data categories with horizontal charts.
+Of course, you can visualize other types of data categories with horizontal charts.
 But you will probably run into problems with labelling, category spacing, etc. If you really want to make an exception to this rule, do it only when the number of data categories is very small and their labels (names) are very short.

 1. It is easier to display category labels

 2. You can insert them into tables thus creating combined table-chart reports

 Charts can also have circular (polar) orientation, such as pie charts or "spider" (radar) charts.
 Additionally, we also have 2- or even 3-dimensional charts orthogonally oriented in two-dimensional space, for example, scatter plots (XY charts) or bubble charts.